-28.3 Governors
+29.3 Governors

 All Governors receive training about safeguarding, to make sure they have the knowledge and information needed to perform their functions and understand their responsibilities.
-They are required to undertake The Key online training on a yearly basis and received other training from the DSL throughout the year as appropriate.
+They are required to undertake The Key online training on a yearly basis and receive other training from the DSL throughout the year as appropriate.
 As the Chair of Governors may be required to act as the 'case manager' in the event that an allegation of abuse is made against the Headteacher, they receive training in managing allegations for this purpose.
+A link Governor will be assigned to lead on governing online safety, particularly our filtering and monitoring systems.

-29. Recruitment - interview panels
+30. Recruitment - interview panels

 At least one person conducting any interview for a post at the school will have undertaken Safer Recruitment Training.
 This will cover, as a minimum, the contents of the Department for Education's statutory guidance, Keeping Children Safe in Education, and will be in line with local safeguarding procedures.
 At Admiral Lord Nelson School, we require evidence of original academic certificates.
 We do not accept testimonials and insist on taking up references prior to interview.
 Appointment at Admiral Lord Nelson School is always subject to satisfactory references.
+We conduct online searches in keeping with safer recruitment guidance and always inform candidates we are doing so.

+All documents used to verify identity of successful candidates, to establish Right To Work or of qualifications will be kept in personnel files.
 We will undertake enhanced Disclosure and Barring Service (DBS) checks 3 yearly and use any other means of ensuring we are recruiting and selecting the most suitable people to work with our children.
-KCSIE 2022 recommends online searches are performed on shortlisted candidates prior to interview.

-30. Monitoring arrangements
+31. Monitoring arrangements